 - the overall metering system is installed in accordance with all applicable Measurement Canada requirements and any meter manufacturer's recommendations

-- the inspection has been performed within three months after load is applied to the installation and each time a major component of the installation is changed or added (e.g. meters, transformer, test switch)
+- the inspection has been performed within three months after the electrical service is energized and each time a major component of the installation is changed or added (e.g. meters, transformer, test switch)

 As a minimum, quality documentation must:

-- include the process for selection of installations to be inspected
+- include the process for the selection of installations to be inspected

 - include the installation inspection process and records